RyanCPeters/Winter_2017/360_software_eng/ascii_uml_test.md

 Uml Ascii Art
+===
 Wiki pages might often benefit from illustrating a design using UnifiedModelingLanguage.
-Unfortunately, it's hard to include graphical diagrams in Wiki: you can make a GIF and embed a link to it, but the next person can't easily edit it, so you lose some of the WikiNature.
+Unfortunately, it's hard to include graphical diagrams in Wiki; you can make a GIF and embed a link to it, but the next person can't easily edit it, so you lose some of the WikiNature.

-Check out jave.de.
+Check out [jave.de](jave.de).
 He has some diagram clipart that could be used for UML.
 We need to come to an agreement on standards though.

 SilverTejp is software with an ASCII UML class diagram interpreter.

 Wiki best supports ASCII text.
 Therefore, a good UmlAsciiArt convention might be useful.
 Especially if the diagrams are already vector, for example SVG.

 Unfortunately, all ASCII art is compromise, and this goes especially for UmlAsciiArt.
 This page is offered as a place for considering possible conventions.
 Hopefully we'll come to a consensus and document it here, even if the consensus is just "don't bother".

-Unfortunately, the TabMunging problem has not been solved.
+Unfortunately, the [TabMunging](http://wiki.c2.com/?TabMunging) problem has not been solved.

 Let's bother!

+---

 Limiting ourselves initially to class diagrams, the biggest problem is the arrowheads.
 Trying to represent the official glyphs is unworkable (show me a good upwards-pointing inheritance arrow!).
 So instead, we must choose our own arrowheads.

 Here's one possibility:

 ```UML
  Association:   ^   Aggregation:    O   Composition:    @   Inheritance:    #